Manufacturers Reshore Amidst COVID-19

 Are you a manufacturer looking to reshore products in your supply chain?
 Contact ARCO Silicone to discuss your options.
 As an American manufacturer, ARCO Silicone can provide shorter lead times and lower minimums.
-With over 97 years experience in custom extrusions, you can depend on our team of skilled engineers.
+With over 100 years of experience in custom extrusions, you can depend on our team of skilled engineers.

 Complete the contact form at the bottom of this page, or visit the Contact Us page for more options.

 Manufacturers Look for Solutions Closer to Home Following COVID-19

 Once seen as the most practical option for the majority of businesses, manufacturing overseas is now falling out of favor for a number of reasons.
 Returning production to North America, however, cannot happen overnight, so manufacturers are finding creative ways to do business in the interim.